cramanan/FORUM-API/README.md

 - For the HTTP Server:
     [net/http](https://pkg.go.dev/net/http) :
-    We created our own API type that inherits from Golang's http.Server.
-We implemented a built-in Session Storage and a DB Storage.
+    I created my own API type that inherits from Golang's http.Server.
+I implemented a built-in Session Storage and a DB Storage.
 [See API struct](/api/api.go)

     [encoding/json](https://pkg.go.dev/encoding/json) :
     The API only communicates in JSON.
 HTTP requests bodies are decoded from raw JSON and responses are encoded in JSON.
 [See examples](#the-api)